Superalgos/Superalgos/client/CONTRIBUTING.md

 # Contributing

 We are thrilled you are interested in contributing to this repository.
 Your help may be essential to the project's success and we want you in!

-Advanced Algos LTD is a startup, currently at a very early stage.
+Superalgos.org is an open source project, currently at a very early stage.
 Although this repository is not open source software yet, we do welcome contributions from the community.

 Contributions are deemed _voluntary work_.
 There might be incentives in place for certain kinds of contributions.
 Contact us for more information in this regards.